fernandoescolar/vscode-solution-explorer/README.md

 - `vssolution.solutionExplorerIcons` "solution-explorer": custom items from vscode-solution-explorer extension. "mix": file and folder icons from the installed icons theme. "current-theme": all the icons are from the installed icons theme.

-- `vssolution.showOutputChannel` Show the solution explorer output channel.
+- `vssolution.outputChannelMode` The solution explorer output channel mode: `show` on every single log, `append` but not show the pane or `none`.

 - `vssolution.trackActiveItem` Select the active editor file in the solution explorer (not recomended).